aimms/how-to/Articles/98/98-starting-job-aimms-pro-api-java.rst

         To repair:

         i.
-Click on the "Setup SDK"   to the right
+Click on the :menuselection:`Setup SDK` to the right.

         #.
 Select the latest version without subversion, here ``11``.